Cystic Fibrosis Genetic Testing Basics

 What happens if a test reveals the fetus has cystic fibrosis?

 Some people use this knowledge as a way of preparing for the birth of a child with cystic fibrosis.
 Parents can meet with others who are raising children with CF. Parents can meet with specialists who treat cystic fibrosis.
-Some people make plans to deliver the baby in a hospital with the facilities needed to treat an infant that may have complications from CF. Some couples decide not to continue the pregnancy.
+Some people make plans to deliver the baby in a hospital with the facilities needed to treat an infant that may have complications from CF, although usually babies with CF are born healthy.
+Some couples decide not to continue the pregnancy.
+Since some of the newer treatments are designed for people with particular CFTR mutations, the outlook may be different depending on the type of mutation found by prenatal testing.

 Are all babies tested at birth for cystic fibrosis?